 All About the Gray Hair Trend: Looks and Upkeep

-We all know that dyeing your hair can wreck havoc on your strands.
+We all know that dyeing your hair can wreak havoc on your strands.
 If you are interested in going gray, you’ll need to make sure your hair is healthy and nourished.
-Prior to this big hair change, use a hair mask like Nexxus New York Salon Care Humectress Moisture Masque, whose formula can provide your hair with nourishment and moisture.
+Prior to this big hair change, use a hair mask like Nexxus Humectress Moisture Restoring Masque, whose formula can provide your hair with nourishment and moisture.
 Try to incorporate this into your home hair care regimen around two to three weeks beforehand, and consider getting a trim to get rid of annoying split ends before your actual color appointment.

 Like with any hair color, going gray is a huge process to get just right, especially the first time.
 If you have dark hair, you’ll have to strip your locks of its natural color (similar to going blonde) and then reset the color with a toner.
 This also means you’ll have to bleach your hair, and in some instances undergo many steps to achieve the perfect shade of gray.
 Quicker and certainly edgier than going gray naturally, this process will take some time to get the right shade of gray.
 Prepare for hours in the artist’s chair and a color-safe wash and care system for your at-home routine (more on this later!).

 Again, anytime you dye your hair, you’re damaging it.
 Going gray can cause your hair to become dry, porous, brittle and even break off.
-Keep your locks looking and feeling healthy by treating them to a deep-conditioning mask, such as Suave Professionals Moisture Mask with Almond & Shea Butter, a couple of times a week.
+Keep your locks looking and feeling healthy by treating them to a deep-conditioning mask, such as Suave Professionals Almond & Shea Butter Moisture Mask, a couple of times a week.

 After the 24- to 48-hour no-wash period, make sure to keep your hair glossy, hydrated and moisturized.
-We recommend using a color-safe shampoo and conditioner, like TRESemmé Color Revitalize Shampoo and TRESemmé Color Revitalize Conditioner, that can help maintain the vibrance of your color for up to eight weeks.
+We recommend using a color-safe shampoo and conditioner, like TRESemmé Color Revitalize Shampoo and Conditioner, that can help maintain the vibrance of your color for up to eight weeks.

-Another hair care product that you’ll need in your arsenal is a purple shampoo, like Bed Head by TIGI Dumb Blonde Purple Toning Shampoo.
+Another hair care product that you’ll need in your arsenal is a purple shampoo, like Nexxus Blonde Assure Purple Shampoo.
 This awesome formula works to tone out the brassiness in hair while also brightening your shade of gray.

 Convinced?
 See how the gray hair trend works on women of all ages, and get armed with more inspiration:

 During your 20s, you’re probably still figuring out a look that feels like “you.”
 Play up the gray hair trend in a fashionable way by pairing up the hue with a cool, edgy trend, like some blunt bangs or choppy long layers for an edgy yet fun twist.
 While you’re having fun trying out endless ways to make a statement with your new hair color, be sure to keep the look and feel of your hair in check.
-Opt for using a weekly hair mask, like Catwalk by TIGI Fashionista Violet Mask, which is a treatment that’ll work to repair damaged areas within the strands of your hair and protect against future damage.
+Opt for using a weekly hair mask, like TRESemmé Botanique Color Vibrance & Shine Intensive Mask, which is a treatment that’ll work to repair damaged areas within the strands of your hair and protect against future damage.

 In your 30s, you might find yourself purging your closet in an effort to streamline your wardrobe, or maybe you’re finally honing in on one hairstyle as your signature look.
 However, everyone has the urge to update their everyday look from time to time with a popular trend.
 Give your look a fun twist with an icy take on the gray hair trend.
-To preserve the healthy look of your new hair color, be sure to stock up on purple shampoo to keep it from turning into an awry tone, or worst, yellow.
+Stock up on purple shampoo to keep it from taking on a brassy tone.

-If you probably haven’t begun to see grays prior to entering your 40s, chances are you’re seeing them a lot more now.
 Embrace those silver accents and hop on the gray hair trend naturally, or get some lilac-toned highlights you can ribbon in for a bit of polish.
 This way, you can focus more on the overall health of your hair type.
-But, if and when your grays do need a quick pick-me-up, you can use Nexxus New York Salon Care City Shield DD Crème to nourish and repair damage.
 In terms of styling, stick to chic, subtly-layered cuts that let your natural texture shine.

 Wear the gray hair trend gracefully with a low-maintenance hairstyle.
-During your 50s (and beyond), you’re probably into hairstyles that require just a little bit of daily styling.
-Opt for a short ‘do like a classy bob haircut or a sophisticated pixie crop.
+During your 50s (and beyond), you’re probably into hairstyles that require just a little bit of daily styling and respect your hair’s changing texture and density.
+We like the straightforwardly chic effect of a short, silvery-gray ‘do, like a classy bob haircut or a sophisticated pixie crop.